 After a one week absence (the Jonny Wilkinson interview stole the show last Friday) you’ll be pleased to see that Friday Five is back.
-This week’s kicks off with some World Cup fever from SureMen and their Last 8 Sweepstake, cleverly illustrated in this video.
+This week’s kicks off with some World Cup fever from SureMen and their Last 8 Sweepstake.
 This guy was lucky enough to get Brazil as his Sweepstake team, I got Switzerland…

 “Creating the SureMen sweepstake machine and filming it in one take was a definite challenge, but we’re really excited by the end result.
 Rube Goldberg machines are renowned for their complexity, which is what makes them so popular and fun to watch.
 We’re hoping football fans everywhere will love this viral in the run up to South Africa.”

 The iPad was (officially) launched in the UK this week, with around 200,000 sold on Day 1.
 Rather than dwell on the present Ape to Gentleman have already been pondering future advancements that will lead to a new breed of hand held device altogether; while the iPad is no doubt a handy device, there’s no denying it is in essence a big iPhone.
 Sony have developed a Flexible OLED display, that can be bent and manipulated while still showing moving imagery.
 Imagine being able to read Ape to Gentleman on the move, enjoy our exemplary grooming tips, then roll it up and stick it in your pocket.
 Cue the Apple flexiPad – you heard it here first.

 Ferrari World Abu Dhabi